JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 If the start is 0 and the end is -1, all the text in the edit control is selected.
 If the start is -1, any current selection is deselected.

-**Edit controls**: The control displays a flashing caret at the end position regardless of the relative values of start and end.

 If the edit control has the **ES_NOHIDESEL** style, the selected text is highlighted regardless of whether the control has focus.
 Without the **ES_NOHIDESEL** style, the selected text is highlighted only when the edit control has the focus.

 ---